kshedden/workshops/ds-academy/foundations.md

   of $f$ between two points, say, $x_1$ and $x_2$.
 The notion of area considered here is _signed_ in the sense that when $f$ is negative, we obtain negative areas.
-Calculating an area can also be viewed as "ininitessimal summation" of the values of the function.
+Calculating an area can also be viewed as "infinitesimal summation" of the values of the function.

 - This "signed area", also called an [integral](https://en.wikipedia.org/wiki/Integral), or more specifically a